 If you have existing registration as an RTO, the audit will also consider your practices against the Standards for Registered Training Organisations (RTOs) 2015.

 If you have also applied for initial registration as a registered training organisation (RTO)

-In most cases, if you have submitted applications simultaneously, ASQA will assess compliance with the requirements for both RTO and CRICOS registration at the same audit.
+In most cases, if you have submitted applications simultaneously, ASQA will assess compliance with the requirements for both RTO and CRICOS registration during the same assessment process.

 The auditor will document the findings in an audit report.

 If non-compliance has been identified, the report will include a description of the gap in compliance.

 ASQA will make a decision about whether your organisation complies with the ESOS Framework and whether your application will be approved in response to the findings in the report.

 ASQA will notify you of the decision, and provide a copy of the audit report after the audit and decision-making processes are complete.